KyleBanks/commuter/README.md

 Otherwise, download `commuter` from the [Releases](https://github.com/KyleBanks/commuter/releases) page.

+Run `commuter -help` to ensure you have properly installed the application.

 ## Usage

 The first time you run `commuter`, you'll be prompted to provide a [Google Maps API Key](https://developers.google.com/console) and default location.